 If you're affected by Raynaud's, you'll need to keep your hands and feet warm in the cold by wearing thick gloves and socks.
 Read more about treating Raynaud's.

 Many people find it helps to read up on the condition and talk to other people who are affected.
-Scleroderma & Raynaud's UK (SRUK) is dedicated to improving the lives of people affected by scleroderma and Raynaud's.
+Scleroderma & Raynaud's UK (SRUK) work to improve the lives of people affected by scleroderma and Raynaud's.

 Systemic sclerosis and pregnancy